Roger P. Nye, President

 and has worked in Korea and Poland on capital markets related activities.

-Mr. Harker has an MBA in Finance from Indiana University and is a Chartered Financial
+Mr. Harker has an MBA in Finance from

 Mahesh K. Kotecha

-Mr. Kotecha is President and founder of Structured
+Mr. Kotecha is President and founder of

-bond obligation and advised the International Finance Corporation and Turkey on capital markets issues.
+collateralized bond obligation and advised the International Finance Corporation and Turkey on capital markets issues.

-While working at Standard & Poor's Corporation, Mahesh founded and headed the
+While working at Standard & Poor's Corporation, Mahesh founded and headed the department responsible for international

-department responsible for international public sector ratings.
-Prior to 1979, Mr. Kotecha worked at the New York Fed
+public sector ratings.
+Prior to 1979, Mr. Kotecha worked at the New York Fed and at the United Nations Development Program.

-Mahesh holds a Master's degree in management from the Sloan School of Management at
+Mahesh holds a Master's degree in management from the Sloan School of Management at MIT and a Bachelor's degree in

-MIT and a Bachelor's degree in physics and engineering from Harvey Mudd College.
-He completed all requirements for a PHD at
+physics and engineering from Harvey Mudd College.
+He completed all requirements for a PHD at the N.Y.U.
+Stern School of Business

-the N.Y.U.
-Stern School of Business in international finance and economics, except the dissertation.
-Mr. Kotecha is
+in international finance and economics, except the dissertation.
+Mr. Kotecha is a Chartered Financial Analyst, a member

-a Chartered Financial Analyst, a member of the Council on Foreign Relations and a member of the International Advisory Panel
+of the Council on Foreign Relations and a member of the International Advisory Panel of the East African Development Bank.

 J. Michael McMullen